Isayso/VideoLinkSafe/README.md

 # Video Link Safe

-Update of YT playlists broken
+New Issue: Update of YT playlists broken - wait for fix of Nuget package

 0.6.3
 Youtube channel link can be imported as playlist with hotkey and D&D. (link must have an ID in link like UC....)